Written by Tomas Meskauskas

 Remove SmileBox Toolbar from FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable "SmileBox EN" and "Web Assistant".

 Manual SmileBox removal:

 If you were unable to remove SmileBox using the steps above, you can use this manual removal instruction.
 Use it at your own risk, since if you do not have strong computer knowledge, you could harm your operating system.
 Be careful and use it only if you are an experienced computer user.
 (Instructions on how to end processes, remove registry entries...)

 A browser hijacker is a type of adware that alters user's Internet browser settings by changing one's homepage and default Internet search engine to some unwanted website.
 Most commonly this type of adware infiltrates user's operating system through free software downloads.
 While browser redirects might seem as a low risk security infection, computer users should know that the websites to which they are being redirected to commonly contain deceptive online advertisements and the Internet search engine that is presented in such websites might return shady Internet search results.
 Using such websites for one's daily Internet searches might easily end up in privacy issues, identity theft or malware infections.